knifecake/steady-queue/README.md

        }
    }
    ```
+4. (Optional) [Configure a separate database for Steady
+   Queue](#database-configuration) to avoid accidentally relying on
+   transactional integrity.
-4. **Migrate your database** with `python3 manage.py migrate`.
+5. **Migrate your database** with `python3 manage.py migrate` (or `python3
+   manage.py migrate --database queue` if you configured a separate DB).

-Now you're ready to start processing tasks by running `python manage.py steady_queue` on the server that's doing the work.
-This will start processing tasks in all queues using the default configuration.
-See below to learn more about configuring Steady Queue.
+Now you're ready to start processing tasks by running `python manage.py
+steady_queue` on the server that's doing the work.
+This will start processing
+tasks in all queues using the default configuration.
+See below to learn more
+about configuring Steady Queue.

-For small projects, you can run Steady Queue on the same machine as your webserver.
-When you're ready to scale, Steady Queue supports horizontal scaling out-of-the-box.
-You can run Steady Queue on a separate server from your webserver, or even run `python manage.py steady_queue` on multiple machines at the same time.
-Depending on the configuration, you can designate some machines to run only dispatchers or only workers.
-See the configuration section for more details on this.
+For small projects, you can run Steady Queue on the same machine as your
+webserver.
+When you're ready to scale, Steady Queue supports horizontal scaling
+out-of-the-box.
+You can run Steady Queue on a separate server from your
+webserver, or even run `python manage.py steady_queue` on multiple machines at
+the same time.
+Depending on the configuration, you can designate some machines
+to run only dispatchers or only workers.
+See the configuration section for more
+details on this.

 ## Usage